Physical Plausibility Reasoning via HCM-GRPO: Empowering Compact Model for Superior Performance: Experimental Result

-Considering the composition of our image aesthetic dataset, where each instance comprises multiple generated images for the purpose of identifying physical space errors, further evaluation on other public datasets is conducted.
+Question answering has been widely adopted as a paradigm for evaluating reasoning capabilities in large models, as demonstrated by works such as PLRTQA~\cite{alawwad2025enhancing}.
+Considering the composition of our physical plausibility dataset, where each instance comprises multiple generated images for the purpose of identifying physical space errors, further evaluation on other public datasets is conducted.
 These public datasets were chosen primarily to evaluate HCM-GRPO in real-world physical reasoning and multi-image collaborative understanding.
 We select RealWorldQA~\cite{realwordqa}, MuirBench~\cite{wang2024muirbench}, and BLINK~\cite{fu2024blink} for further evaluation.\\

 The RealWorldQA~\cite{realwordqa} dataset comprises 765 instances from the real physical world, with each instance consisting of a question, an image, and its corresponding answer.
 We partition the RealWorldQA dataset into training and testing sets at a 1:1 ratio.
 On the testing set, we evaluate the performance differences among various fine-tuning methods, including SFT, GRPO, and our proposed HCM-GRPO, applied to the InternVL3-2B model.
-As shown in the table~\ref{tab:generalization1}, the InternVL3-2B model achieves a score of 61.52.
-Our proposed HCM-GRPO combined with SFT outperforms that of GRPO, demonstrating its effectiveness in enhancing the model's understanding of real-world physical spaces.
+As shown in Table~\ref{tab:generalization1}, the InternVL3-2B model achieves a score of 61.52.
+Our proposed HCM-GRPO combined with SFT outperforms GRPO, demonstrating its effectiveness in enhancing the model's understanding of real-world physical spaces.
 For this application, HCM-GRPO is configured as the GRPO framework augmented with hard cases mining, excluding the DPA reward component due to the single option nature of the RealWorldQA dataset.
 This specific implementation, despite lacking complex fine-tuning stages such as answer-driven CoT data, still demonstrates a notable performance gain of 2.62 points relative to the baseline model.\\